Declan Donnellan Artistic Director

 His book, THE ACTOR AND THE TARGET, originally published in Russian (2001), has since appeared in French, Spanish, Italian, German, Romanian and Mandarin.
 The second English edition was published in 2005.

 He has received several awards in Moscow, Paris, New York and London including the Olivier for Outstanding Achievement.
-He was made a Chevalier de l'Ordre des Arts et des Lettres for his work in France.
-In 1998 he shared the Charlemagne award with Craig Venter and Archbishop Desmond Tutu.
+He was made a Chevalier de l'Ordre des Arts et des Lettres in 2004 for his work in France.
+In 2008 he shared the Charlemagne award with Craig Venter and Archbishop Desmond Tutu.